ISISComputingGroup/ibex_developers_manual/Plan-how-to-deploy-automatically-on-30-instruments.md

     - Will everyone who might have the support phone have the ability to do the switch
 - How do we handle post-installation tasks in the proposed solution?
 - How do we do hotfixes in the proposed solution?
+- Will we use the multi-VM solution, or leave hybrid systems as is?
+In the case of the latter, how do we cope with the unsustainable deployment workload associated with hybrid systems?

 ## Plan of attack